Getting Started

 cmake ${PATH_TO_OPS} -DCMAKE_INSTALL_PREFIX=$HOME/OPS-INSTALL

-make # IEEE=1 enable IEEE flags in compiler
+make # IEEE=1 enables IEEE flags in compiler

-make install # sudo is needed if a system direction is chosen,
+make install # sudo is needed if a system directory is chosen

 Then the application can be built as: